Image Alt Text

 Ken Burke, CPAKen Burke

-Ken Burke serves as the Clerk of the Circuit Court and Comptroller for Pinellas County, Florida.
-Growing up in Pinellas, attending high school and college locally, plus experience as a CPA, a law firm administrator and college board chairman, Ken’s credentials are well matched to the duties of the Clerk’s office.
-In November 2004, Pinellas County voters recognized Ken’s long list of qualifications and elected him to serve as the Clerk.
-He was sworn in on January 4, 2005 and was re-elected without opposition in 2008, 2012, 2016, 2020 and again in 2024.
+Ken Burke has been serving as the Pinellas County Clerk of the Circuit Court and Comptroller for nearly 20 years.
+He completed both his high school and college education locally, and his background as a CPA, law firm administrator, and college board chairman makes him well-matched for the responsibilities of the Clerk of the Circuit Court and Comptroller.
+His qualifications led to his election in November 2004, and he was sworn in on January 4, 2005.
+Since then, he has been re-elected without opposition in 2008, 2012, 2016, 2020, and 2024.

 • President of the Suncoast Tiger Bay Club